 Speaking of an insurance broker, it’s difficult to find much information online about how to apply as a small business, so it’s necessary to utilize the services of a professional instead of going at it alone.

-It’s also important to discuss your strategy with your broker before you decide how much you want to contribute to premiums, if you choose to do so.
-While the Special Enrollment Period does not require you to contribute, the decision to contribute nothing at all may impact whether or not your employees choose to waive group coverage and opt for individual insurance instead.
+It’s important to discuss with your broker before you decide on a contribution plan.
+The Special Enrollment Period does not require you to contribute.
+However, the decision to not contribute may prompt your employees to waive group coverage and opt for individual insurance.